IACS Special Periodic Survey

 The IACS Special Periodic Survey (SPS) is a five yearly classification requirement.
 SPS’s can be carried out in line with an Under Water Inspection in Lieu of Dry- docking (UWILD) and this is unique to each vessel or rig.
-UMC is approved by the major classification societies (IACS) to carry out this work in line with the relevant requirements.
+UMC is approved by various classification societies (IACS) to carry out this work in line with the relevant requirements.

 The following are some of the subsea NDT methods which will be utilized during most, if not all, UWILD’s & SPS’s: